lansingthomas/lansingthomas/README.md

 - 👋 Hi, I’m @lansingthomas
 - 👀 I’m interested in Ux as well as product, service, & interaction design.
-- 🌱 I’m currently learning Nyxt, knowledge extraction enginge.
+- 🌱 I’m currently learning Nyxt, the personalized research engine.
 - 💞️ I like visual and sound art :)

 <!---